Sabbatical and Research Leave 24-25 (Michaelmas Term)

 I am an Assistant Professor in International Relations at the Department of Politics and International Studies and Fellow of Gonville and Caius College, University of Cambridge.
 I received my DPhil from Nuffield College, University of Oxford.
 Previously, I taught at the Pontificia Universidad Católica de Chile.

-My research examines how international status concerns condition domestic politics, and how political ideas and institutions influence the international relations of Latin American states.
-It has appeared in journals such as International Organization, European Journal of International Relations, International Studies Quarterly, and Latin American Politics and Society.
+My research focuses on Latin America's relationships with and contributions to international order.
+It has appeared or is forthcoming in journals such as American Political Science Review, International Organization, European Journal of International Relations, International Studies Quarterly, and Latin American Politics and Society, among others.

 For more information, please visit my personal website: https://www.carstenschulz.eu